cosyverif/paquito/src/Documentation-paquito/README.md

 * Create the paquito package locally (on machines : using **--local** option) .
 * Create the paquito package using docker (virtualisation technologie : without the option ) .

-Package paquito in paquito (create paquito package) locally , meaning start creating package on machines for this we will follow the following steps :
+Package paquito in paquito (create paquito package) locally , meaning start creating package on machines for this you will follow the following steps :

 * Clone the github repository of paquito :
 ```bash